MV Royal Iris: Later years

 Despite an ongoing financial debt against Royal Iris from when she was built, capital was made available to refit at the Harland and Wolff in Bootle in 1971-72.
-Sporting a new blue and white livery, it was subsequently used, almost exclusively, as a cruise vessel.
+Sporting a new blue and white livery, she was subsequently used, almost exclusively, as a cruise vessel.
 A sum of £68,000 was also provided for a new steak bar and dining area, replacing the original fish and chip saloon.
-Up until this refit, it had carried two side slung lifeboats on davits which were removed leaving just a single lifeboat slung from the stern.
+Up until this refit, she had carried two side slung lifeboats on davits which were removed leaving just a single lifeboat slung from the stern.

 Whilst docked for the annual survey on 12 January 1975, a fire broke out in the engine room, causing extensive electrical damage.

 On 21 June 1977, Royal Iris carried Queen Elizabeth II and the Duke of Edinburgh on their Silver Jubilee Mersey Review.

 The ship was used by Granada Television during the summer of 1980 as the setting for the ITV Saturday morning children's television series The Mersey Pirate.
 For this purpose, a dome structure was built on the promenade deck of the vessel.